Archaeology of Israel: Lower Paleolithic

-Middle paleolithic
+Middle Paleolithic

 This period has been dated to the years 250,000–45,000 BP.
-Fossils of Neanderthals and of Homo-Sapiens from this period have been discovered in Israel.
-The Homo-Sapiens remains found in Israel are the oldest anatomically modern human remains that were discovered outside of Africa.
-It is yet unclear whether Neanderthals and Homo-Sapiens populations coexisted side by side, in this area, or replaced each other as the global climate shifted, as was common during the Pleistocene.
+Fossils of Neanderthals and of Homo sapiens from this period have been discovered in Israel.
+The Homo sapiens remains found in Israel are the oldest anatomically modern human remains discovered in this region of the continent of Africa.
+It is yet unclear whether Neanderthals and Homo sapiens populations coexisted side by side, in this area, or replaced each other as the global climate shifted, as was common during the Pleistocene.
 Both used the same style of stone tools, identified as the Mousterian culture.
 Remains of this culture have been discovered all over Israel, in dozens of cave sites and open sites.

 Judging by the size and content of these sites it seems the population living in the area of today's Israel in that period was small.
 Groups were small and they subsisted on hunting, consuming the carcasses of dead animals and gathering plants.

-Their preferred game was the Mountain gazelle, the Persian fallow deer and the Aurochs.
+Their preferred game was the Mountain gazelle, the Persian fallow deer, and the Aurochs.
 In cave sites that had been used as seasonal dwellings in that period dozens of buried human skeletons have been uncovered.
-The most famous ancient Homo-Sapiens skeletons are the ones discovered in Es Skhul cave in Nahal Me'arot and in Me'arat Kedumim (Kedumim Cave) in Lower Galilee; the most notable Neanderthal skeletons are from Tabun Cave in Nahal Me'arot, from Kebara Cave, near Zikhron Ya'akov, and from Amud Cave in Nahal Amud.
-Other important sites are Misliyah Cave and Sephunim Cave in the Carmel and several open sites in the Golan, in the Negev and in the Coastal plain.
+The most famous ancient Homo sapiens skeletons are the ones discovered in Es Skhul cave in Nahal Me'arot and in Me'arat Kedumim (Kedumim Cave) in Lower Galilee; the most notable Neanderthal skeletons are from Tabun Cave in Nahal Me'arot, from Kebara Cave, near Zikhron Ya'akov, and from Amud Cave in Nahal Amud.
+Other important sites are Misliyah Cave and Sephunim Cave in the Carmel and several open sites in the Golan, in the Negev, and in the Coastal plain.